dormouse/Flask_Docs_ZhCn/flask_source_code/Flask/docs/config.rst

 There are many different ways and it's up to you how you want to manage your configuration files.
 However here a list of good recommendations:

--   keep a default configuration in version control.
+-   Keep a default configuration in version control.
 Either populate the config with this default configuration or import it in your own configuration files before overriding values.
--   use an environment variable to switch between the configurations.
+-   Use an environment variable to switch between the configurations.
     This can be done from outside the Python interpreter and makes development and deployment much easier because you can quickly and easily switch between different configs without having to touch the